SOLOMON-Corporation/Unity-Vuforia-META-aivi/README.md

 "Unity: Vuforia Engine with META-aivi" is released under the [AGPL-3.0 License](./License).

+## <div align="center">Support</div>

+If you encounter any problems, open an issue in the [Issues section](https://github.com/SOLOMON-Corporation/Unity-Vuforia-META-aivi/issues).

+For general questions or support, you can also contact us at <sol.meta.aivi@gmail.com>.

 ## <div align="center">Contact</div>

 For demo and free trial requests, please contact us [here](https://www.solomon.com.tw/en/home/).

+---
+Copyright (c) SOLOMON TECHNOLOGY CORPORATION.
+All rights reserved.